Welcome to today's edition of the Rush 24-7 podcast.

 Hi, sir.

-Good, good, good, good.
+Good, good, good.

 Glad you called out there.

-I mean, these people, we need to turn the tables on them, and we need to use their tactics, and let's demonize them as the intolerance that they are.
+I mean, these people, we need to turn the tables on them and we need to use their tactics and let's demonize them as the intolerance that they are.

 Well, I mean, there's enough of us people out there that are starting to get tired of this stuff.

-Yeah, and we need to support Brendan.
+Yeah, and we need to stand to support Brendan Marshall.

 And it's something we'll never know, by the way.